Human Resource Management

 To be eligible to write the HRPA’s comprehensive National Knowledge Exam™, students must achieve a cumulative average of 70% in all courses, with no individual course mark less than 65%.
 In order to take the exam, a student must be an enrolled member of the Human Resources Professionals Association of Ontario, which involves a monetary fee to the Association.

 - For individual course descriptions, see University Calendar.
-Please consult the academic timetable for information on when courses will be scheduled at both the Peterborough and Trent Durham campuses.
+Please consult the academic timetable for information on when courses will be scheduled.

 - Transfer credit, up to a maximum of 0.5 assigned credit, may be awarded for the certificate.
 The courses for transfer credit may be from Trent or another accredited university provided a minimum grade of 65% has been achieved.